alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 # A myth

 When fitting a non-linear model using linear regression, we typically generate new features using non-linear functions.
 We also know that any function, in theory, can be approximated by a sufficiently high degree polynomial.
 This result is known as [Weierstrass approximation theorem](https://en.wikipedia.org/wiki/Stone%E2%80%93Weierstrass_theorem).
 But many blogs, papers, and even books tell us that high polynomials should be avoided.
-They tend to oscilate and overfit!
+They tend to oscilate and overfit, and regularization doesn't help!
 They even scare us with images, such as the one below, when the polynomial fit using the data points (in red) is far away from the true function (in blue):
 ![Polynomial overfitting]({{ "/assets/poly_overfit.png" | absolute_url }})

 It turns out that it's just a MYTH.
-There's nothing inherently wrong with high degree polynomials, and the source of the myth stems mainly from two misconceptions about polynomials that we will explore here.
+There's nothing inherently wrong with high degree polynomials, and in contrast to what is typically taught, high degree polynomials are easily controlled using standard ML tools, like regularization.
+The source of the myth stems mainly from two misconceptions about polynomials that we will explore here.
 In fact, not only they are great non-linear features, certain representations also provide us with powerful control over the shape of the function we wish to learn.

 A colab notebook with the code for reproducing the above results is available [here](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/polyfeatures.ipynb).